Que (What)

 📝 Grammar & Usage

-- Regular -er verb: Conjugates like most verbs ending in -er.
+- Regular -er verb: Conjugates like manger (standard -er pattern).

 💬 Sentence Bank